One Name, Many Voices

 2024

-Member of the UNESCO Reflection Group on the Diversity of cultural expressions in the Digital environment
+Member — UNESCO Reflection Group on the Diversity of cultural expressions in the Digital environment.

 Quebec City & Paris